rgrams/Lemonia/README.md

 Lemonia @CF_IS_HERE
 Under CC BY-NC-ND 4.0

 A shoot them up game.
 The game puts you on a challenge facing waves of lemons.
 Player need to keep a distance and defeat all of them to prevent them stealing from the player.
+The game puts player on a journey to enjoy while reflect the real world struggle anyone could expeirence.
 Inspired by a true story.

 Future development plans
 =======